96boards/96BoardsGPIO/README.md

 tell it what board you are using and what pins you want to use and the library does the rest.

+##create96BoardsConfig application

+This application will printout a 96Board.conf file for you so you can add it to /etc/.
+Just run it:
+**$ create96BoardsConfig {board} > 96boards_gpio.conf**
+** $ sudo mv 96boards_gpio.conf /etc/96boards_gpio.conf**

+where {board} is ** dragon, hikey or bubblegum** and it will printout the contents of the required .conf for that board.

+Eventually this application will not be needed but until that time it is the easiest way to get your applications that use gpio to run across the the 96BOards family.

 ##Work Needed
 Early days, there are lots of improvements that can and I expect will be made.
 The library can now look in /etc/96boards_gpio.conf for config data